razerofficial/CChromaEditor/README.md

 ## Security

-The C++ Chroma Editor Library loads the core Razer DLL `Chromatic.dll` and the Razer stream library `RzChromaStreamPlugin.dll`.
+The C++ Chroma Editor Library loads the core Razer DLL `RzChromatic.dll` and the Razer stream library `RzChromaStreamPlugin.dll`.
 To avoid a 3rd party injecting malicious code, the C++ Chroma Editor Library checks for a valid signature on the Razer libraries.
 The DLL issuer is validated to be `Razer USA Ltd.` Init and InitSDK will return `RZRESULT_DLL_INVALID_SIGNATURE` if the signature check fails.

 The sample apps use the `CHECK_CHROMA_LIBRARY_SIGNATURE` preprocessor definition to enable signature checking on the Chroma Editor Library.
 Signature checking can be used on the Razer libraries downloaded from Github releases.